 There are countless ways by which your information can become vulnerable to data breaches.
 We tackle three of them here and what you can do to mitigate the risk.

 The Verizon Data Breach Investigations Report in 2017 found that 81% of hacking-related breaches leveraged either stolen and/or weak passwords.
 In January 2018, CSO Online compiled a list of the biggest or most significant data breaches of the 21st century.
 They found a password reset would have eliminated the bulk of the risk.
 It's clear password management is critical to protecting yourself against data breach.

 Access to systems through legitimate, even if old, passwords can occur when employees walk away from their desk, or work remotely from home or elsewhere using networks that may not be so secured.
 Theft can occur by all types of people including former employees, current employees, rival companies, and any individual who may hold a grudge against your organization.
 Criminals also steal data under contract, or in the hope of selling that data to the highest bidder.

 - Robust authentication is essential to any security implementation plan.
 Consider making these passwords as solid as you possibly can and apply best practices in password-management such as complex passwords and regular updating.

-- Immediately delete access for users who leave the organisation whether cordially or not.
+- Immediately delete access for users who leave the organization whether cordially or not.

-- Restrict access to information on a "need to know" basis for all employees in the organisation.
+- Restrict access to information on a "need to know" basis for all employees in the organization.

 - Restrict physical access to some areas of your business promises such as the server room and even physical copies of data.